-1.3.3 The town centre today
+1.3 The town centre today

-Grimsby has a large town centre, providing a range of civic, commercial and social functions that serve both the town and the surrounding area.
-The local economy is boosted by additional trade captured as in very desirable locations like the waterfront and a consequence of it being a subregional centre and Minster quarter, offering attractive potential with a its proximity to Cleethorpes, a seaside town which offers a different appeal as a key tourist resort.
+Grimsby has a large town centre, providing a range of civic. commercial and social functions that serve both the town and the surrounding area.
+The local economy is boosted by additional trade captured as a consequence of it being a sub-regional centre and its proximity to Cleethorpes, a seaside town which offers a different appeal as a key tourist resort.